Newsletter

 1st Thursday

-Sound Meditation and Relaxation, 7-8 PM in the Sanctuary for an hour of relaxation.
+7-8 PM — Sound Meditation and Relaxation in the Sanctuary for an hour of relaxation.
 Bring your yoga mat, if you like.

-(This will not take place until January because John, our meditation leader broke his arm and cannot return until he’s healed and out of the cast.)
+3:30-5:30 PM — Book Club.
 If you would like to join us, please email Danny or Deb Hawkins.
-We meet in the church library from 3:30 to 5:30 PM.
+We meet in the library.

+6:30-8:00 PM — Death Cafe.
 Please join us the third Thursday of each month for an opportunity to sit with others and share your experiences with death and grieving.
-In the church Library 6:30-8:00 PM.
+We meet in the church library.
 Contact Brooks Lewis at or leave a voice message at 512-826-1472.

 2nd Saturday in Feb, May, Aug, Nov – Fine Dining Experience